There are so many ways to do the keto diet, it can get confusing.

 This is called insulin resistance.

 Insulin resistance eventually leads to prediabetes and that usually leads to type 2 diabetes.
 Fortunately, I found out about the keto diet before prediabetes led to type 2 diabetes.

-After doing low-carb for the majority of the past 3 years, I no longer have low blood sugar symptoms, diet-related heart palpitations, and my blood pressure is more regulated.
-I also have less inflammation or tendency to get sick with the everyday cold or flu.
+After doing low-carb for the majority of the past 3 years, I am noticing a change in my health.
+I no longer have as many low blood sugar symptoms, heart palpitations have decreased, my blood pressure is more regulated, I have less inflammation, and less of a tendency to get sick with the everyday cold or flu.